OpenDSA/OpenDSA/RST/en/Development/Reduction.rst

 Figure :num:`Figure #BlackBox` shows a graphical representation of the general reduction process, showing the role of the two problems, and the two transformations.
-Here is an illustration for applying a similar diagram to the reduction of **SORTING** to **PAIRING**.
+Figure :num:`Figure #PairingBox` shows a similar diagram for the reduction of **SORTING** to **PAIRING**.

+.. _PairingBox:

+.. odsafig:: Images/PairingBox.png
+   :width: 200
+   :align: center
+   :capalign: justify
+   :figwidth: 90%
+   :alt: Reduction of SORTING to PAIRING

+   A reduction of **SORTING** to **PAIRING** shown as a "blackbox" diagram.

 .. avembed:: AV/Development/sortToPairReduction.html ss